melkypie/resource-packs/readme.md

 - If you prefer using the vanilla spell/prayer icons, you can select so in the resource packs plugin settings.

 ## Change log:
+26-Jul-2020:
+- Remade the bank tabs
+- Reverted a few sprites to vanilla sprites as they were the same in 2012-13 era
+- Realigned the minimap and compass sprite a little bit
+- Remade the combat style buttons
+- Remade the stash unit sprites used in ex. collection log
+- Redid all checkbox sprites used in various interfaces
+- Cleaned some sprites
+- Remade the TASK_OPEN and TASK_CLOSED buttons for the Kourend Task overlay in the QUEST_TAB folder
 21-Jul-2020:
 - Remade the resizable mode minimap and compass sprite again
 - Added all spell icons (except arcaeus as that spellbook never existed in 2012)